guilherme-funchal/obsidian/documentos/simulado.md

 344)What is the relationship between decentralization and censorship resistance?
 R. It enables resistance to censorship because no single party can control transaction approvals

+346)Why is continuous monitoring important for blockchain systems?
+R. It allows for early detection of anomalies

+347)What role do community ambassadors play in Cardano’s engagement strategy?
+R. They represent the community, facilitate communication, and promote initiatives

+348)Why is transparency important in the regulatory framework for blockchain?
+R. It builds trust among users and ensures compliance with legal requirements

+349)How does decentralization indirectly influence the scalability of blockchain networks?
+R. By allowing parallel processing and distributed task handling which can aid scalability improvements.

+350)How does the Cardano network achieve consensus to confirm transactions?
+R. Through a delegated Proof-of-Stake mechanism where stake pools validate blocks.

+351\)How do collaborations with environmental organizations align with Cardano’s objectives?
+R. They reinforce Cardano’s commitment to sustainability and responsible blockchain practices

+352\)How does the concept of 'wrapped tokens' contribute to interoperability?
+R. By encapsulating a token of one blockchain to be used on another.

+353)How are smart contracts deployed in Cardano’s architecture?
+R. On the Computation Layer while transactions are handled by the Settlement Layer

+354)How does global outreach and localization contribute to the Cardano community growth?
+R. By making community resources accessible to diverse cultural groups

+355)Why is interoperability a critical element in Cardano's partnership strategy?
+R. It ensures seamless interaction between different blockchain networks

+356\)What impact do native tokens have on decentralization in the Cardano ecosystem?
+R. They promote decentralization by allowing a wide array of assets to be managed on-chain

+357)How does integrating regulatory technology (RegTech) into blockchain platforms benefit organizations?
+R. It automates compliance processes and helps monitor transactions in real time

+358)What is the primary purpose of the Ouroboros Praos variant?
+R. To introduce probabilistic slot leader elections with enhanced security

+359)What does '51% attack' mean in the context of blockchain security?
+R. When a single entity controls more than half of the network's mining hash rate

+360)Which protocol ensures that even with network delays, consensus is reached in Cardano?
+R. The asynchronous Byzantine Fault Tolerance protocol

+361)How does Cardano determine which nodes are responsible for validating transactions in a new block?
+R. Through a random selection process weighted by the amount of ADA staked.

+362)Which element is vital to prevent double-spending in cross-chain transactions?
+R. A secure and transparent chain state synchronization mechanism.

+363)Which aspect of Cardano’s architecture facilitates interoperability with other systems?
+R. Its support for multiple programming languages and industry standards

+364)What is a key factor that attracts developers to use Cardano's native tokens for asset issuance?
+R. Ease of use and low transaction fees thanks to built-in ledger support

+365)What is an advantage of the decentralized governance model used by Cardano?
+R. Inclusiveness of global stakeholder input

+366)How is token issuance controlled for native tokens on Cardano?
+R. By policy scripts which set the conditions and limitations for minting

+367)Why is the strong type system in Haskell beneficial for Plutus?
+R. It helps catch errors at compile time and increases code safety

+368)What is the importance of regular updates in maintaining an active Cardano community?
+R. They keep members informed and engaged with ongoing developments

+369)Which audit practice helps ensure that blockchain transactions are accurately recorded?
+R. Chain reconciliation

+370)How does Cardano ensure that its governance remains adaptive and forward-looking?
+R. By continually integrating community feedback and new proposals

+371)Which component is crucial when setting up security controls for a blockchain network?
+R. Automated threat detection systems

+372)In what way does the design of Cardano's native tokens contribute to environmental sustainability?
+R. They leverage a proof-of-stake system, which is more energy-efficient than proof-of-work

+373)What is the purpose of the transaction input in a Cardano transaction?
+R. To identify the source of the funds being spent.

+374)What role does the multi-stakeholder approach play in Cardano governance?
+R. It fosters collaboration and inclusiveness among diverse groups

+375)What is the role of standardized communication protocols in interoperability?
+R. They simplify and secure data transmission between blockchains.

+376)What is a benefit of Cardano collaborating with decentralized application (dApp) developers?
+R. It expands the range of functionalities and use cases available on the network

+377)Which document or certification might a blockchain company present to show its adherence to international compliance standards?
+R. ISO/IEC 27001 certification

+378)What is the effect of decentralization on fault tolerance in blockchain networks?
+R. It increases fault tolerance by allowing the network to sustain and bypass individual node failures.

+379)How can smart contract design help improve interoperability?
+R. By including built-in functions for cross-chain messaging.

+380)What is the purpose of decentralized key management systems in blockchain security?
+R. To distribute risk and prevent single points of failure

+381)Which approach is best for addressing misinformation within the Cardano community?
+R. Providing clear, fact-based communication and prompt corrections

+382)In the Cardano ecosystem, what is the impact of small stake holders delegating to larger pools?
+R. It empowers risk of centralization if too few pools dominate

+383)What programming language serves as the foundation for developing Plutus smart contracts?
+R. Haskell

+384)Which feature of Cardano contributes to its sustainable and energy-efficient design?
+R. Its adoption of a Proof-of-Stake consensus mechanism

+385)How are disputes typically resolved in Cardano governance?
+R. Through community deliberation and voting

+386)What is one of the primary challenges for regulators when it comes to blockchain-based financial services?
+R. Balancing innovation with consumer protection

+387)How does decentralization help in preventing central points of failure?
+R. By distributing functions and authority across numerous nodes, preventing dependence on a single component.

+388)Which benefit arises from Cardano's partnerships with start-up ecosystems?
+R. They foster agile innovation and integration of cutting-edge technologies

+389)What role does peer-to-peer communication play in a decentralized blockchain network?
+R. It allows nodes to directly share transactions and data, ensuring network consistency and resilience.

+390)How does the 'follow-the-satoshi' mechanism relate to Cardano's consensus?
+R. It assigns leadership based on random token selection

+391)Which characteristic of Marlowe makes it accessible to financial professionals without a programming background?
+R. Its domain-specific design with a user-friendly interface

+392)What is a transaction output in Cardano and why is it important?
+R. It represents the destination and value of the transaction and becomes the input for future transactions.

+393)What does the immutability aspect of functional programming guarantee in Plutus smart contracts?
+R. Data and state remain consistent after creation

+394)How does Cardano’s design approach protocol updates compared to traditional blockchains?
+R. Updates can be implemented separately on each layer